Kia Forte: Second generation (YD; 2012)

-Forte Coupe (Koup)
+Forte Koup

-The base EX comes standard with a 2.0-litre GDI four-cylinder inline-four engine, and the SX comes with a more powerful 1.6-litre turbocharged four-cylinder that produces 201 hp and 195 lbft of torque.
+Introduced in mid-2014 for the 2015 model year, the Koup was sold as the Cerato Koup in many markets and as the K3 Koup in the Korean home market.
+The base, EX model comes standard with a 2.0-litre GDI four-cylinder inline-four engine, and the SX comes with a more powerful 1.6-litre turbocharged four-cylinder that produces 201 hp and 195 lbft of torque in North American trim.

-The base Forte Koup EX comes with standard 16-inch alloy wheels, Bluetooth®, SiriusXM™ Satellite Radio, a leather-wrapped steering wheel with integrated audio and cruise control buttons, tilt and telescoping steering column, FlexSteer, power windows and LED positioning headlights with fog lights.
+The base Forte Koup EX comes with standard 16-inch alloy wheels, Bluetooth, SiriusXM satellite radio, a leather-wrapped steering wheel with integrated audio and cruise control buttons, tilt and telescoping steering column, FlexSteer, power windows and LED positioning headlights with fog lights.

 The Koup SX comes standard with 18-inch alloy wheels, UVO eServices with Rear Camera Display, dual chrome exhaust tips, and LED tail lights.
 The sportier SX also features performance enhancements including larger bumper and grille openings, larger front brakes, alloy sport pedals, black gloss grille inserts, and the front fascia and rear valance also include carbon fibre-look trim.

 Both trims come with optional HID headlights, navigation system with HD Radio, heated steering wheel, power lumbar, sunroof, heated front seats and ventilated driver's seat, leather-trimmed seating, SmartKey with push-button start, and dual-zone automatic climate control.

-The Forte Koup was discontinued after the 2016 model year due to slow sales along with the Hyundai Genesis Coupe.
+The Forte Koup was only in production for about two and a half years as it, along with the Hyundai Genesis Coupe, was discontinued after the 2016 model year due to slow sales.